 You can connect Bókun to unlimited OTAs to promote and sell your tours across multiple sites.

 You can connect with big names like Viator, GetYourGuide, Expedia, Klook, and Trip.com — and sell tours on OTAs more relevant to your niche.
-For example, a
+For example, a charter boat tour operator may want to promote their experiences on channels that wouldn’t be as beneficial for, say, a winery or wine tour operator.

-Viator preferred partner so you can sell your tours on Viator without Bókun booking fees.
+As mentioned above, we’re a Viator preferred partner so you can sell your tours on Viator without Bókun booking fees.
 (We also wrote a guide to selling tours on Viator with more tips and best practices.)

 You can add or remove sales channels at any time through the Sales tool tab.
-Our channel management feature also allows you to
+Our channel management feature also allows you to connect with Google Things to do.

-Bókun integrates with several Online Travel Agencies (OTAs)
+Online Travel Agencies GIF

 Then, you can manage bookings and availability — on all sales channels — from your Bókun booking calendar.
 New reservations automatically populate in this calendar, and availability updates across OTAs when customers make a booking so you can avoid double bookings.